luisdelaye/Mexstrain/README.md

 Last update: January 10, 2022.

 The scripts in this repository facilitate the manipulation of data (metadata and fasta sequences) downloaded from GISAID to make a Nextstrain analysis.
 In particular, the scripts allow to subsample sequences from Nextstrain and GISAID to make a Nextstrain analysis focused in a specified country (Figure 1).
 For instance, we used these scripts to create [Mexstrain](http://www.ira.cinvestav.mx/ncov.evol.mex.aspx).
 We also provide scripts to facilitate visualization of sequences in Microreact.
+The scripts provided here also facilitate the curation of names from locations, divisions and countries from metadata downloaded from GISAID.
+This curation is an important step to properly display of sequences in Nextstrain and Microreact.

 <p align="center">
   <img width="720" height="405" src="https://github.com/luisdelaye/Mexstrain/blob/main/Figure-1-Mexstrain2.jpeg">